History of Paraguay: Francisco Solano López, 1862–70

-Born in 1827, Francisco Solano López became the second and final ruler of the López dynasty.
-After his father's death the Paraguayan Congress elected him President on 16 October 1862.
-Solano López consolidated his power after his father's death in 1862 by silencing several hundred critics and would-be reformers through imprisonment.
+Francisco Solano López became the second and final ruler of the López dynasty.
+After his father's death on 10 September 1862, the Paraguayan Congress elected him president on 16 October 1862.
+Solano López consolidated his power by imprisoning his critics.

-The government continued to exert control on all exports.
-The export of yerba mate and valuable wood products maintained the balance of trade between Paraguay and the outside world.
-The Paraguayan government was extremely protectionist, never accepted loans from abroad, and employed high tariffs against the importation of foreign products.
-This protectionism made the society self-sufficient.
-This also avoided the debt suffered by Argentina and Brazil.
+The export of yerba mate and wood products maintained the balance of trade between Paraguay and the outside world.
+The Paraguayan government was protectionist, never accepting loans from abroad, and employed high tariffs against the importation of foreign products.
+This protectionism made the nation self-sufficient, while avoiding the debt incurred by Argentina and Brazil.